STANDARDS, ETHICS AND SUSTAINABILITY

 Black Obsidian, Rare Obsidian: Mexico, La Revoltosa Mines

-Rose Quartz, Red Jasper: Madagascar, Vakinankaratra mines
+Rose Quartz, Red Jasper: Madagascar, Vakinankaratra

 PROCESS OF THE CRYSTALS